Wedding – Couple Information

-The wedding fee for a wedding at St. Stephen's is $300 or at a location different from St. Stephen's $250, $50 payable to St. Stephen's before marriage preparation, and the remainder at the wedding.
-It includes marriage preparation inventory, the clergy's time and use of the church building for the wedding.
-This fee is waived if the couple is financially supporting St. Stephen's.
+The wedding fee for a wedding at St. Stephen’s is $500 or at a location different from St. Stephen’s $450, $100 deposit payable to St. Stephen’s before marriage preparation, and the remainder at the wedding.
+The Pastor in consultation with the Church Wardens may waive or reduce the fee if the couple/family is an identified financial supporter of the parish or in the case of financial need.
+The wedding fee includes marriage preparation inventory, the clergy’s time and use of the church building for the wedding.
+The wedding fee does not include the rental of the Parish Hall; see Parish Hall Rental.
 An honorarium may be given to the clergy, but it is not required.
-The wedding fee does not include the rental of the Parish Hall; see Parish Hall Rental.

 Marriage preparation consists of the clergy reviewing the intent of marriage (BAS p.
 541) with the couple, planning the wedding with the couple and the couple filling in an inventory, which is sent away to be processed and the clergy discusses it with them.
 Marriage preparation normally is a minimum of three sessions.

-Couples are also requested to take the Deanery Marriage Preparation Course.
-The Thunder Bay Anglican Churches offer a Deanery Marriage Preparation Course that is held on a Saturday at the end of April/beginning of May.
-Topics include a personality assessment (Kiersey Bates), intimacy, communication skills, conflict management, financial management, children and parenting, spirituality of marriage and a candle light dinner ends the gathering.
+Couples are also requested to take the Deanery Marriage Preparation Course if it is offered.
+The Thunder Bay Anglican Churches may offer a Deanery Marriage Preparation Course that is held on a Saturday at the end of April/beginning of May.
+Topics include a personality assessment (Kiersey Bates), intimacy, communication skills, conflict management, financial management, children and parenting, spirituality of marriage and a candlelight dinner ends the gathering.
 A fee is charged for the course.
 Couples that have taken the course tell us that they find it was a positive experience.

 The practice of applying to the Diocesan Matrimonial Commission for permission to have Anglican clergy conduct a wedding if the bride and/or groom had been divorced and the former spouse is still alive, was discontinued in the Diocese of Algoma in 2019.